jamescrosswell/msbuild-test-4275/README.md

 # MSBuild Test Project

-This project demonstrates the behavior of MSBuild properties for detecting .NET framework versions in a multi-targeting project.
+This project investigates the behavior of MSBuild properties for detecting .NET framework versions in a multi-targeting project.
 It provides a minimal test case for understanding how framework version detection works in MSBuild and highlights some important limitations.

 ## Project Structure